-Do you have any questions for Brooklyn dentist Dr. Ella Dekhtyar about tooth decay treatment?
-Would you like to schedule an appointment with the best dentist in Brooklyn, Dr. Dekhtyar of Broadway Family Dentistry, please contact our office for consultation.
+Do you have any questions for Brooklyn, NY dentist Dr. Ella Dekhtyar about tooth decay treatment?
+Would you like to schedule an appointment with the best dentist in Brooklyn Dr. Dekhtyar of Broadway Family Dentistry, please contact our office for consultation.

 Brooklyn, NY 11221